jmartinkova/guide/docs/application/administration/settings/system/authentication.rst

 Internal
 ========

-For internal authentication, we can only set whether the registrations are enabled or not.
-If registrations are enabled, any user who can visit the DSW instance may sign up (and obtain the default role).
+For internal authentication, we can set whether the **Registration** is enabled or not.
+If enabled, any user who can visit the DSW instance may sign up (and obtain the default role).

 ..
 NOTE::

     In case we are using OpenID or creating user accounts manually, registrations should be disabled.

+Another option is whether the **Two-Factor Authentication** (2FA) is enabled.
+If enabled, once users try to log in using credentials, they receive an email message with one-time code to confirm the login.
+Moreover, we can configure **Code Length** (how many character the code has) and **Expiration** period in seconds.

 .. _auth-services: